Defining | Identifying | Narrowing | Searching | Evaluating | Citing | Ask

 Citing Your Sources

-As your research progresses, be sure to keep a detailed list of all sources (publication information, search dates, etc.) you intend to use in your paper.
-You will need this information for the "In-text citations" and bibliography or "Works Cited" list to document your research.
+As your research progresses, be sure to keep a detailed list of all sources you intend to use in your paper.
+You will need this information for the "in-text citations" and bibliography or "Works Cited" list to document your research.
 The works cited list includes a citation for each source used to write your paper.
 The citation format is in a consistent style according to one of several standard citation formats.
-Two of the most common formats for college research papers are the MLA (Modern Language Association) (LB 2369 G53 2009) and the APA (American Psychological Association) (BF76.7 .P83 2010) styles.
+Two of the most common formats for college research papers are the MLA (Modern Language Association) and the APA (American Psychological Association) styles.
 Always check with your instructors for format and citation requirements.
 Sample citations and information regarding when and why to cite sources are available on the library website.

 Ask for Help!